Calders & Grandidge: Ownership

 On 3 May 1948, Calders Ltd was floated on the London Stock Exchange.
 In 1957 Calders Ltd was purchased by Great Universal Stores and then by Montague L Meyer Ltd in 1959.
 In 2000 Meyer International PLC was acquired by the multi-national French construction products company Saint-Gobain.
-In January 2023 the business was transferred to the newly incorporated Calders and Grandidge (Boston) Ltd (Reg - 12512544) which remains a subsidiary of Saint-Gobain Construction Products Ltd.
+In January 2023 the business was transferred to the newly incorporated Calders and Grandidge (Boston) Ltd (Reg - 12512544) which remains a subsidiary of Saint-Gobain Construction Products Ltd. In 2024 the company was sold to the Finnish company Iivari Mononen.